Kiho/svelte-jquery-bootstrap/readme.md

 ﻿
-# Svelte + Bootstrap + jQuery Starter project in TypeScript
+# Svelte + Bootstrap Starter project in TypeScript

 The goal of this project is to provide a starting base for an Svelte project styled with Bootstrap in TypeScript.